sbarex/SourceCodeSyntaxHighlight/README.md

 MacOS 10.15 Catalina require sandboxed extension that prevent the execution of external processes (like shell script).
 To work around this problem, it is possible to use an XPC service that may have different security policies than the application / extension that invokes it.
 In this case the XPC service is not sandboxed.

 The XPC service is executed automatically when requested by the application or the quicklook extension.
-After closing the quicklook preview the process is automatically closed after some seconds relasing the resources.
+After closing the quicklook preview the process is automatically closed after some seconds releasing the resources.

 The app and quicklook extension can preview files showing the formatted code as html, inside a WKWebView, or as rtf inside a NSTextView.